Mickey Mouse: Legal issues

 The early design of Mickey Mouse is one of the most notable works that entered the public domain in 2024.
-The Walt Disney Company had previously lobbied for the extension of copyright length in the United States and other countries to prevent this character and others from entering the public domain, resulting in the Copyright Term Extension Act.
+The Walt Disney Company had previously lobbied for the extension of copyright length in the U.S. and other countries to prevent this character and others from entering the public domain, resulting in the Copyright Term Extension Act.

 Although the earliest designs of Mickey Mouse entered the public domain in 2024, the character, like all major Disney characters, remains trademarked by Disney.
 Trademarks last for as long as it continues to be used commercially by its owner.
-So, while people are free to use early designs of Mickey Mouse, due to him being trademarked, there are still limitations.
-For example, the character cannot be referred to as "Mickey Mouse" without permission, nor can the early designs be used "...in a way that misleads consumers into thinking your work is produced or sponsored by Disney."
+So, while people are free to use early designs of Mickey Mouse, there are still limitations due to him being trademarked.
+For example, the character cannot be referred to as "Mickey Mouse" without permission, nor can the early designs be used "in a way that misleads consumers into thinking your work is produced or sponsored by Disney".

 Between 1991 and 1998, the Walt Disney Company filed a trademark infringement complaint against the Paraguayan Mickey brand whose logo shares similarities with Mickey Mouse.
 Ultimately, Disney lost the case as Mickey SRL had continuously used the trademark since 1956 without prior complaint.